AurelioDeRosa/wisdom/README.md

 Tags: performance, development
 Reference: http://web.archive.org/web/20130731202547/http://pplab.snu.ac.kr/courses/adv_pl05/papers/p261-knuth.pdf

+> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
+— Martin Golding

+Tags: development
+Reference:

 ## Contribute ##

 Everyone is invited to contribute to [Wisdom](https://github.com/AurelioDeRosa/wisdom) and any contribution to improve this project is highly appreciated.
 To add a quote, fact, or statistic, create a pull request adhering to [the format specified](#format).